rubyfu/RubyFu/module_0x4__web_kungfu/web_services.md

 Looking for really known application that support XMLRPC then of course Wordpress was the first attendee.

 So what do we want to do?
+- Say hello to wordpress
+- List all Available methods
+-

 ```ruby

 ```